 It serves as a roadmap to guide our priorities, strategic directions, and concrete goals and objectives for the Board of Supervisors and County departments.

-This Strategic Plan is intended to guide and strengthen the County’s ability to address funding and economic development, workforce, and community needs.
-The following challenges were identified through our strategic planning process.
+This Strategic Plan is intended to guide and strengthen the County’s ability to address public investments in economic development, workforce, quality of life amenities, county services, and community needs.
+The following challenges were identified through the Strategic Planning process.

 - Sustain a competitive wage and benefit package for current and future employees.

 - Implement security and safety measures for public County buildings.

 - Continue to make all public data available on the County website and the Beacon website, an online portal to access maps, real estate data, and tax information.

 - Influences on water quality and addressing the Iowa Nutrient Reduction Strategy, conservation practices on agricultural land, watershed education, and septic systems.